crispSV/Biometrics/README.md

 #  COVIDUS

   IOT based system for body temperature collection and analysis.
 This application runs on an WiFi connected ESP8266 NodeMCU which gets readings from a Dallas DS18B20 temperature sensor.
 These data are uploaded on a constant basis into ThingSpeak (https://thingspeak.com) cloud data analysis service where are processed and displayed accordingly.
 The software reads also the serial No of the attached device in case someone wants to validate data in a FrontEnd application.
-Use of more sensors is possible as this code reads all attahced OneWire bus sensors.
+Use of more sensors is possible as this code reads all attached OneWire bus sensors.
   ![image1](Fever_alert.PNG)
 ## Live data for  [ https://crowdhackathon.com/antivirus/ ]
  https://thingspeak.com/channels/1029493